 By law, employment opportunities for international students in the U.S. are restricted.
 In general there are two types of employment: on or off-campus employment.

 Students with F-1 visas are permitted to work on-campus part-time (up to 20 hours/week) while school is in session without United States Citizenship and Immigration Services (USCIS) approval and as long as it does not interfere with their ability to continue as a full-time student.
 During your vacation periods you may work full-time (more than 20 hours/week) on-campus.

 Under USCIS regulations, degree-seeking students who meet the requirements are eligible to work off-campus part or full-time.
 There are three type of off-campus work authorization: Curricular Practical Training (CPT); Optional Practical Training (OPT); and Severe Economic Hardship (SEH).
 Many students chose to use their CPT during the summer vacation period.

-If you are considering ANY off-campus work experience (paid or unpaid), you MUST meet with the International Student Coordinator (ISC) to verify your eligibility, file the necessary paperwork, and obtain USCIS approval before you begin.
+If you are considering ANY off-campus work experience (paid or unpaid), you MUST meet with the Visa Coordinator to verify your eligibility, file the necessary paperwork, and obtain USCIS approval before you begin.
 Never work off-campus without written permission, even in unpaid “volunteer” positions.

 You may use this hand out called “Hiring International Students” to give to potential employers.